AMarinhoSN/FleXgeo2/README.md

 This is the first `FleXgeo2` prototype, continuing your earlier software with a new CLI built around [Melodia_py](https://github.com/rwmontalvao/Melodia_py) to compute differential geometry descriptors from PDB files and generate ensemble-aware curvature and torsion outputs.

+`FleXgeo2` can now be used both as a CLI and as a Python library.
+The high-level library entrypoint is `FlexGeo2App`, and advanced users can also import service classes such as `GeometryService`, `DistanceService`, and `ClusteringService`.

 ## What it does

 - reads a PDB file